defuj/printhub/readme.md

 ### v1.0.4

-- Add instructions for USB Printer on Windows, Linux, and macOS
+- Added instructions for USB Printer on Windows, Linux, and macOS

 ### v1.0.3

-- Fix USB Printer not working
+- Fixed USB Printer not working